go-swagger/go-swagger/docs/faq/faq_testing.md

 But, hacking restapi, which use my handlers is cyclic, I can't drop my test near my handlers, and this is still a hack.

-*What is the offical way to manage handler testing?*
+*What is the official way to manage handler testing?*

 **Hint**: you don't actually need httptest to test the handlers.
 A handler is essentially a function of parameters to result.